 Hybrid events can make more of a lasting impression than other meeting types because virtual content can live longer and continually be accessed and viewed.
-Additionally, with polls, instant feedback, and digital tracking, you can gain valuable insight and statistics on what works and what doesn’t.
+Additionally, with polls, instant feedback, and event metrics tracking, you can gain valuable insight and statistics on what works and what doesn’t.

-Hybrid events provide ample opportunity for greater attendance, higher engagement, and longer-lasting exposure and impact.
-Research shows 73.6% of event planners have become more proficient in technology as a result of the pandemic.
-Planners understand that incorporating technology is essential to success today, as meetings continue to be held either exclusively online or slowly they begin to transition to hybrid meetings.
+Hybrid events give you the chance to get more attendees, higher engagement, and longer-lasting exposure and impact.
+Research shows 73.6% of event planners became more proficient in technology as a result of the pandemic.
+Planners understand that using technology is essential for event success today.

 The best hybrid event examples have given large companies like yours the opportunity to reach an entirely new audience.
 People who may never have had the time or resources to attend your event can tune in at any time and access your content.
 This can include recorded sessions (on-demand), live streams, polls, discussions, and more.

-You can leave the content up as long as you like, so busy attendees can access it at any point — and can even come back to it in the future for reference or for other marketing purposes.
+You can leave the content online as long as you like, so busy attendees can access it at any point — and can even come back to it in the future for content ideas or for other marketing purposes.
 This can leave a much longer impact than simply attending a one-time event in person.

-Marketers can stretch their budgets and reach to invite thousands of people to their hybrid conferences to participate virtually.
+Marketers can stretch their budgets and invite thousands of people to their hybrid conferences virtually.
 This improves the event’s ROI and means there’s less money spent on accommodation, dining, etc. And it helps you reduce your carbon footprint as not as many people have to travel to the physical venue.